★★★★★ 5.0 (60 Reviews)

 Why East Valley Homeowners Remove Their Tubs

 Bathtubs made sense when they were designed — but for the majority of today’s East Valley homeowners, a large soaking tub in the master bath sits unused while a cramped shower barely fits one person.
-The math on a conversion is simple: reclaim the square footage, gain a shower you’ll actually use every day, and increase the visual appeal of your bathroom at the same time.
+The math is simple: reclaim the square footage, gain a shower you’ll actually use every day, and increase the visual appeal of your bathroom at the same time.

 🛈